QAQMiao/antimoron.github.io/about.md

 I'm just a normal guy who knows how to program.
 I like to share my ideas with people who're like me.
-My favorite thing is to code in a quiet environment.
+My hobby is to code in a quiet environment.
 FYI, other things about me.

 - Like sweet food.